sveltejs/kit/packages/image/README.md

 **WARNING**: This package is experimental.
 It uses pre-1.0 versioning and may introduce breaking changes with every minor version release.

-This package aims to bring a plug&play image component to SvelteKit that is opinionated enough so you don't have to worry about the details, yet flexible enough for more advanced use cases or tweaks.
-It uses the `srcset` and `sizes` attributes of the `img` tag to provide resized images suitable for various device sizes, which for example results in smaller images downloaded for mobile.
+This package aims to bring a plug and play image component to SvelteKit that is opinionated enough so you don't have to worry about the details, yet flexible enough for more advanced use cases or tweaks.
+It serves a smaller file format like `avif` or `webp` and uses the `srcset` and `sizes` attributes of the `img` tag to provide resized images suitable for various device sizes, which for example results in smaller images downloaded for mobile.

 ## Setup